leoBitto/DjangoForge/README.md

 # cliche_django
-a repository to have a ready-to-deploy django app fllow these steps to prepare the server:
+a repository to have a ready-to-deploy django project. follow these steps to prepare the project and :

 # HOW TO START
+## MOUNTING THE PROJECT
+before doing all the previous steps we need to mount the project in the development machine, then create the new repo where the project will be launched.

+1. clone the cliche_django project from github changing the name of the folder that will contain the project
+    `git clone https://github.com/leoBitto/cliche_django.git <name of the new project>`

+2. create a new empty repo in github that will contain the entire project

+3. change the remote version of the repo we just created in the the dev machine ( the cloned cliche ) to the repo we created on github `git remote set-url <URL of the new repo on github>`

+4. finally mount the project: clone all the apps you need inside the project (the src directory) as submodules
+    `git submodule add <URL to submodule>`

+5. the setting file must be updated with all the django apps we intend to use and added the new set of urls the application use in the urls.py file.
+   In settings.py:

+    1. update the INSTALLED_APPS list with the apps we use
+    2. update the ALLOWED_HOSTS to include the ip address of the server and the domain name

+   In urls.py:
+    1. include the app urls inside the file

+## SET TO PRODUCTION
 1. enter server
 2. update the server
     1. `apt update`              #update repo
+    2. `apt upgrade`              #upgrade repo a reboot may be necessary

     2. `apt install virtualenv python3-venv python3-dev libpq-dev postgresql postgresql-contrib nginx curl` # install all the packages
 3. create user
     1. `adduser <choose a user name>`           #create the user
     2. `usermod -aG sudo <the user name chosen>`  #modify the provileges of the user
     3. `su <the user name chosen>`                # switch to the user
+4. change the directory to the home of the new user
-4. clone from git
+5. clone from git
-    `git clone <url to repo>`
+    `git clone <url to repo> <name of the directory you want to put the cloned repo>`
-5. cd inside the new folder
+6. cd inside the new folder
-6. create virtualenv called env_dj
+7. create virtualenv called env_dj
     `virtualenv env_dj`